Wazi2025/WinformsSQLpwHash_2/ReadMe.md

 Includes bCrypt for salting and hashing of passwords.
 You will also need to add a 'user' table to the DB using the enclosed CreateUserTable.sql

 This is the Visual Studio "version" of Winforms_SQL_PwHash.
-Includes menu and About box.
+Includes menu and About box & logfile routine.